AntoineGourru/DNEmbedding/README.md

 -Gourru, A., Guille, A., Velcin, J., & Jacques, J. (2020, April).
 Document Network Projection in Pretrained Word Embedding Space.
 In European Conference on Information Retrieval (pp. 150-157).
 Springer, Cham.

+## Who

+The code was written in close collaboration with [Adrien Guille](http://mediamining.univ-lyon2.fr/people/guille/).

 ## How

 The script classif.py allows to reproduce the result of our papers.
 Simply run: